Chicago Freedom Movement: Civil Rights Movement

 In the 1950s and 1960s, the growing discontent among black Americans about their continuous mistreatment in the US culminated into the formation of the Civil Rights Movement.
-Actions led by African-Americans nationwide, such as in the court case Brown vs. Board of Education, the Montgomery bus boycotts, the Little Rock Nine's enrollment in a segregated school, the Nashville sit-ins, and the Freedom Summer voter registration drive, helped spur federal action that slowly broke down racial segregation in the South and most were achieved through nonviolent means.
+Nonviolent actions led by African-Americans nationwide, such as the court case Brown vs. Board of Education, the Montgomery bus boycott, the Little Rock Nine's enrollment in a segregated school, the Nashville sit-ins, the Birmingham campaign, the Freedom Summer voter registration drive and the Selma to Montgomery marches helped spur federal action that slowly broke down legalized racial segregation in the South.

 While much of the attention was focused on the South, little had been paid to the conditions in the North and West.
 Civil rights activists attempted to expose and contest the inequities of life in Chicago.
 In 1962, then-University of Chicago student Bernie Sanders organized a 15-day sit-in with other protesters to challenge the university's alleged off-campus segregated residential properties.
 In October 1963, tens of thousands of students and residents boycotted the CPS due to the segregationist policies of Superintendent of Chicago Public Schools Benjamin Willis, who was notorious for placing mobile units on playgrounds and parking lots to solve overcrowding in black schools.
 While city authorities made a promise to investigate the conditions raised by civil rights activists, they never made a serious effort to take action.
-Protests, sit-ins, and demonstrations in Chicago continued throughout 1964 and 1965.
+Protests, sit-ins and demonstrations in Chicago continued throughout 1964 and 1965.

 On August 11, 1965, riots ignited in Watts, a predominantly black section of Los Angeles, after the arrest of a 21-year-old black man for drunk driving.
-The violence lasted five days and resulted in 34 deaths, 3,900 arrests, and the destruction of over 744 buildings and 200 businesses in a 20-square-mile area.
+The violence lasted five days and resulted in 34 deaths, 3,900 arrests and the destruction of over 744 buildings and 200 businesses in a 20-square-mile area.
 The riots shocked the nation and raised awareness of the struggles urban blacks faced outside the South.
 Martin Luther King Jr. told a New York paper that "The non-violent movement of the South has meant little to them, since we have been fighting for rights that theoretically are already theirs."
 The riots were one of the events that helped convince King and some other civil rights activists to join the ongoing Chicago Freedom Movement in combating the widespread de facto segregated conditions across the country.